bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 Veronica started to relax, as she realized that this man seemed to not care whether she was listening or not.
 Veronica surprised herself when she started to chime in with some of her favorite ettiquette approaches to serving exotic cheeses to royalty.

 &ldquo;So, you&rsquo;ve met Brian,&rdquo; Tess chuckled, approaching the table.
-She pulled up a chair between her and the man, &ldquo;Brian, mind if I steal her away?&rdquo; Veronica noticed Brian flinch when Tess's elbow brushed his.
+She pulled up a chair between her and the man, &ldquo;Brian, mind if I steal her away?&rdquo; Veronica noticed Brian flinch when Tess&rsquo;s elbow brushed his.

 &ldquo;Only if you get Kathy for me,&rdquo; Brian responded with a chuckle.

 ---

-Tess grabbed Veronica's hand and gently guided her up into a room.
+Tess grabbed Veronica&rsquo;s hand and gently guided her up into a room.
 Tess had clarified that her shift was over, having been there since early in the morning.

 The room was large enough to fit the two beds, two tables, and not much else.
-There were scant impersonal decorations, but next to the window, painting of an iris caught Veronica's eye.
+There were scant impersonal decorations, but next to the window, painting of an iris caught Veronica&rsquo;s eye.

 She then noticed that sitting in the occupied bed was a woman surrounded by parchment, and had a lute across her lap.
-When she noticed  the door open, she gently placed the lute next to her, and then excitedly ran to Tess, jumping into her arms, wrapping her legs around Tess's waist.
+When she noticed  the door open, she gently placed the lute next to her, and then excitedly ran to Tess, jumping into her arms, wrapping her legs around Tess&rsquo;s waist.
 Tess responded in kind, looping her arms around the woman, supporting her, and proceeding to kiss this woman.

 After a moment Veronica looked away, thinking that she was  intruding on a private moment.
 She was rather unsure of where to look when she heard noises typically reserved for a bedroom.
 Then again she _was_ in a bedroom.
 Somehow this made Veronica wonder if she could ellicit similar noises from Tess.

-Once the excitement wore off, Tess gently placed the woman back on her bed, casually caressed the woman's jaw and said, "This lovely lady is going to spend the night.
+Once the excitement wore off, Tess gently placed the woman back on her bed, casually caressed the woman&rsquo;s jaw and said, &ldquo;This lovely lady is going to spend the night.
 I also want to sleep with her.
-Can you go downstairs for a bit?"
+Can you go downstairs for a bit?&rdquo;

-"Yeah sure!" she responded, biting a lip, and gazing at Veronica with an intensity that made her blush.
+&ldquo;Yeah sure!&rdquo; she responded, biting a lip, and gazing at Veronica with an intensity that made her blush.

-She extended a hand, "I'm Kathy, nice to meet you!".
+She extended a hand, &ldquo;I&rsquo;m Kathy, nice to meet you!&rdquo;.

 Part of Veronica wanted to kiss the hand, rather than take it, but instead she just looked from Tess to Kathy and back.

-Tess pulled on Kathy's hair, and remarked, "She's been going through a rough day."
+Tess pulled on Kathy&rsquo;s hair, and remarked, &ldquo;She&rsquo;s been going through a rough day.&rdquo;

 By this time, Tess had also seemed  to have, as if by magic, unlaced her dress, such that she was still wearing her skirts, but left her nude from the waist up.

-"Have fun you two," Kathy winked at Veronica.
+&ldquo;Have fun you two,&rdquo; Kathy winked at Veronica.

-Then, after biting down on one of Tess's exposed nipples, as if in greeting, then got up, shuffled her parchment together, strapped her lute to her back, and left the room.
+Then, after biting down on one of Tess&rsquo;s exposed nipples, as if in greeting, then got up, shuffled her parchment together, strapped her lute to her back, and left the room.

 Tess then gracefully stepped out of her skirts, and  walked over to the door, latching it from the inside.

+Veronica, transfixed by Tess&rsquo;s confident beauty, simply absorbed the moment.

 ---